Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 `Prs3d_Drawer` getters no more implicitly create "default" aspects.
 If specific property has not been set before to this drawer instance nor to linked drawer instance, then NULL property will be returned.
 Make sure to set property beforehand or to call `SetOwn*` / `SetupOwn*` methods to derive from defaults.

+@subsection upgrade_occt770_opengl OpenGL functions

+Applications extending OCCT 3D Viewer and calling OpenGL functions directly (like @c @::glEnable(), e.g. using global namespace) might be affected by changes in `OpenGl_GlFunctions.hxx`.
+This header, as well as `OpenGl_GlCore20.hxx` and similar, no more include system OpenGL / OpenGL ES headers to define function table.
+Application code calling OpenGL functions directly should be changed to either use `OpenGl_Context::core11fwd` (as designed) or to include system OpenGL headers in advance (with help of `OpenGl_GlNative.hxx`).